scholvin/aoc-2023/README.md

 STL, and am focusing more on code clarity and correctness than being super cute with language features.
 I'm Just trying to get the answers right and get my stars.

-I'm testing this with gcc 8.5 and cmake 3.20.
+I'm testing this with gcc 13 and cmake 3.20.

 * It'll probably work with a lot of other compilers.
-* I set the experimental C++20 flag, but it's unlikely I'll use any of those features.
+* I'm using the C++20 flag, but it's unlikely I'll use any of those features.

 ## To build:
 ```